 Image via Domain.com

-Majority of web hosting companies offer free domain name registration services when you buy their hosting plans.
+The majority of web hosting companies offer free domain name registration services when you buy their hosting plans.
 Take advantage of this offer and register your domain name for free for the first year through your web hosting company.

 2. Buy a Web Hosting Plan

-Most website builders offer website hosting as part of their packages.
-But if you’re opting for standalone web hosting, don’t get swayed by gimmicky features that you’ll never use.
+You will need a reliable web hosting service provider to store data and host your website.
+Many website builders include hosting in their packages to simplify the website-building process.
+But if you’re opting for standalone web hosting, don’t get swayed by gimmicky features you’ll never use.
 Instead, look for critical features like uptime guarantees and SSL certificates.

 Great web hosting is all about 3 Ss: Support, Security, and Service.